michaverhagen/semi-website/knowledge-base/wiki-semi-consulting/start/exploration-workshops/index.md

 topic: wiki-semi-consulting
 category: start
 tags: ['business']
 video-link:
 video-caption:
 menu-order: 1
 open-graph-type: article
 ---

 ## Purpose

 The SeMI Use Case Exploration is a one day workshop, which SeMI offers to its aspiring members.
 The purpose is to introduce SeMI and develop your custom use cases.
 As a result the business value of SeMI will become tangible.
-This outcome will enable further steps like: Alignment of your internal stakeholders, definition of a <abbr title="Proof of concept">PoC</abbr>, input into business cases, the possibility to join our Pilot Project, etc.
+This outcome will enable further steps like: alignment of your internal stakeholders, definition of a <abbr title="Proof of concept">PoC</abbr>, input into business cases, the possibility to join our Pilot Project, etc.

 > We work with you to discover, define and deploy your first SeMI use case.